Thank you for joing another successful edition! See you in 2027!

 CEO Talks - Equinor

-The role of natural gas in moving towards a low-carbon economy has become more prominent around the world, but in discussions about Brazil’s decarbonization strategies, there are different and sometimes contradictory views.
-This session will begin with a presentation of the Sectoral Climate Plan – Mitigation and Adaptation – for the Energy Sector, to discuss the potential of natural gas as an enabling activity for the decarbonization of various sectors of the economy, for example, in replacing the use of coal and liquid fossil fuels.
-In addition, the role of gas as an energy source with the best vocation for complementing renewable energy generation will be discussed, ensuring security of electricity supply and its resilience in the face of extreme climatic events.
+The role of natural gas in transitioning to a low-carbon economy is being discussed in Brasil and around the world, but there are different visions on the subject.
+This session will discuss the potential of natural gas as an enabling activity for the reducing emissions in various sectors of the economy, for example, by replacing the industrial use of coal and liquid fossil fuels.
+In addition, the role of gas complementing renewable energy generation will ensure security of electricity supply and its resilience in the face of extreme climatic events.
 Natural gas is also being positioned as a precursor and facilitator of the widespread use of biomethane.

 Organizing COMMITTEE